 Ex-Pirates Striker Slams Lebohang Maboe — Unfolding Market Implications — Economy Business

-economy-business · Ex-Pirates Striker Slams Lebohang Maboe — Unfolding Market Implications
+Economy & Business · Ex-Pirates Striker Slams Lebohang Maboe — Unfolding Market Implications

 Orlando Pirates' brand value is not merely about local sponsorships; it's also about maintaining international partnerships.
 Any reputational damage could deter potential commercial deals, especially with companies eyeing ventures in the UK, where football is a lucrative business.